Skip to content

 • access_token.encoding – Must be IDENTIFIER.

-• access_token.audience – Must contain the Connect2id server issuer URL.
+• access_token.audience – Must contain the Connect2id server issuer URL and the client_id of the web app.

 • refresh_token.issue – Must be false.